segment-any-text/wtpsplit/README.md

 wtp.split("This is a test This is another test.")
 ```

-For more details on WtP and reproduction details, see the `wtp` branch.
+For more details on WtP and reproduction details, see the [WtP doc](./README_WTP.md).

 ## Paragraph Segmentation